damonallison/javascript/README.md

         * This is confusing to the caller.
 The caller does not know he can pass additional parameters.
         * `arguments` behaves different in `strict mode`.
 In `strict mode`, you cannot alter the value of an `arguments` object (`arguments[0] = 'test'`).
 Without strict mode, you can.
         * `arguments` does not account for default parameters.
-        * Use ES6's default parameters and
+        * Use ES6's default parameters.
 * Objects
     * `this`
         * Confusing to track what `this` is pointing to.